The Benefits of Translation as a Facilitator of Global Communication

 Our commitment to quality and our pool of in-country specialist translators mean that you can avoid the cost of retranslating a document that was not up to scratch.

-Additionally, as we continue to work together, we will develop robust terminology management resources, such as translation memories and glossaries specific to your organization.
+Additionally, as we continue to work together, we will develop robust terminology management resources, such as translation memories and glossaries specific to technical translation.
 Using these resources allows us to avoid errors and translate repetitive texts at a lower cost.

 Our client JSI Telecom reported that “before [working with Art One], the cost overruns on Arabic alone were 100% over budget.
 Art One does the work on budget and in half the time!
 On a recent Arabic translation project, we saved over $50,000 and 2 months.”